davvid/git-cola-debian/README.md

 *Preferences* screen and change the history browser command to:

     "C:/Program Files/Git/bin/sh.exe" --login -i C:/Git/bin/gitk

-Alternatively, if you'd like to use *git-dag* as your history browser, use:

-    C:/Python34/python.exe C:/git-cola/bin/git-dag

 *git-dag* became the default history browser on Windows in `v2.3`, so new users should not need to configure anything.